TeV to PeV neutrinos from AGN coronae: Introduction

 However, AGN are also bright in the X-ray range \cite{Fabian:1992rt, Ueda:2014tma} which is due to the presence of the so-called corona, which must be taken into account in the calculations.
 Based on observational data, empirical relations and consideration of specific acceleration mechanisms, models were proposed to calculate the spectrum of particles from AGN in \cite{Inoue:2019fil, Murase:2019vdl}, where the corona is of great importance.

-The purpose of this paper is to attempt to explain the IceCube spectrum within the framework of model \cite{Kalashev:2014vya} extended by the presence of the hot corona.
-To do this, we modify the spectrum of the target source photons and model the propagation of protons along a jet using the Monte Carlo approach.
-Then, using the numerical code based on the solution of the transport equations, we find the final neutrino spectrum from the AGN, taking into account their cosmological evolution.
-Finally, we normilize the calculated neutrino spectrum to the IceCube data.
+The detection of $\sim$ 10 TeV neutrinos from AGN by IceCube \cite{IceCube:2018cha, Plavin:2020mkf, IceCube:2022der} demonstrates that thermal radiation from the accretion disk cannot efficiently produce neutrinos at these energies see e.g. \cite{Murase:2019vdl, Neronov:2025cfc}.
+However, the present study shows that accounting for coronal emission resolves the issue, enabling effective neutrino production across a broad energy range.
+To do this, we modify the spectrum of the target source photons and model the propagation of protons along an accretion disk axis using the Monte Carlo approach.
+Then, using the numerical code based on the solution of the transport equations, we find the final diffuse neutrino spectrum from AGN, taking into account their cosmological evolution.
+Finally, we normalize the calculated neutrino spectrum to the IceCube diffuse flux.

+While the observed astrophysical neutrino flux has multiple components—including a well-established Galactic contribution \cite{Kovalev:2022izi, IceCube:2023ame, Baikal-GVD:2024kfx}—current statistics remain insufficient to disentangle all sources definitively.
+Only a fraction of the total flux may be linked to AGN \cite{McDonough:2023ngk}.
+For this reason, the present work does not aim to fit the observed neutrino spectrum.

 The paper is organized as follows.
 Section \ref{2} describes in detail the disk-corona model, namely the spectrum of the corona, the disk, and the neutrino production mechanism.
-Section \ref{3} presents the procedure for modeling proton propagation along the relativistic AGN jet.
+Section \ref{3} presents the procedure for modeling proton propagation in the central regions of AGN.
 Section \ref{4} presents the final results and discussion.

-\section{disc-corona model}
+\section{Disc-corona model}

 In a simplified model, the AGN is a supermassive black hole (SMBH) surrounded by an accretion disk, which is approximately described by a thermal spectrum with a temperature of about $\sim$ 10 eV \cite{Shakura:1972te}.
 From the core of the AGN the relativistic jet is erupted perpendicular to the accretion disk.
-Charged particles in particular, high-energy protons, propagate along the jet and interact with photons from the disk and produce high-energy neutrinos.
+Charged particles in particular, high-energy protons, propagate along the disk axis and interact with photons from the disk and produce high-energy neutrinos.

 It is known from a number of observations that AGN are also bright in the X-ray range \cite{Ajello:2008xb, Fabian:1992rt, Ueda:2014tma, Hasinger:2005sb}.
 One of the possible mechanisms of formation is the presence of the hot component (so-called corona) of electrons with energies $\sim$ 100 keV.
 Low-energy photons of the disk undergo inverse Compton scattering on the hot electrons, and as a result their frequency increases to X-ray range.